Volunteers Make the AFHE Convention Possible!

 WHAT NOT TO WEAR: Please do not wear shorts, short skirts, tank tops, blouses with cleavage or midriff showing, clothing that is too form-fitting or revealing.
-No t-shirts unless serving as part of the Teen Staff crew.
+No t-shirts unless serving as part of the Service Team crew.

 CODE OF CONDUCT

 We expect that all of our volunteers will conduct themselves in a polite, professional manner.
-It is a great blessing to be able to serve one another at this event and we expect that our volunteers will be cheerful, helpful, and ready to serve.
-AFHE is an organization that promotes and supports private, parent-led, privately funded, relationship-based education of children at home.
-We do not promote virtual charter schools or publicly funded programs for homeschoolers.
+It is a great blessing and a joy to be able to serve one another at this event and we expect that our volunteers will be cheerful, helpful, and ready to serve, treating all attendees with care and respect.

-The AFHE Board of Directors operates from a Christian perspective and makes decisions from the ethical and moral standards established in the Bible.
+The AFHE Board of Directors operates from a Christian perspective and biblical worldview and makes decisions from the ethical and moral standards established in the Bible.
 Convention volunteers must support this philosophy.

-Volunteers must not be involved in any illegal, unethical, immoral, or unbiblical activity, and cannot have ever been convicted of a felony.
-If the volunteer’s situation changes and you become involved in any activity that would reflect negatively on yourself, the homeschool community, or AFHE, you agree to notify AFHE immediately.
+Volunteers must not be involved in any illegal or unethical activity and cannot have ever been convicted of a felony.
+If the volunteer’s situation changes and you become involved in any activity that would reflect negatively on the homeschool community or AFHE, you agree to notify AFHE immediately.